 …you’re looking for a therapist or supervisor who names power directly, asks a lot of questions, and uses humor to stay honest without pretending things aren’t hard.

 Abby works primarily with therapists and practitioners who are trying to run their practices without selling their soul, while navigating ethical tension and the personal cost of working inside capitalist and colonial systems they don’t fully agree with.
-Many people she works with are carrying grief: grief about the world as it is, about lives and careers that haven’t unfolded as imagined, about how to stay in relationship across difference, or about moving forward from relationships that were loving and harmful at the same time.
+Many people she works with are carrying grief: grief about the dumpster fire that is this world, about the lives and careers that haven’t unfolded as imagined, about how to stay in relationship across difference, or about moving forward from relationships that were loving and harmful at the same time.

 Sessions tend to hold seriousness and levity side by side.
 There’s space to be blunt, to ask questions that don’t have immediate answers, and to sort through what actually matters enough to act on.
 Abby often helps distill big ideas, political analysis, and clinical theory into practical next steps.